simvisa logo

 Can I bring my family to the U.S. on an EB-2 visa?

 Yes, you may be able to bring your immediate family members (spouse and unmarried children under 21 years of age) to the United States on an EB-2 visa.
-Your family members can apply for dependent visas, such as an E-21 (spouse of EB-2 holder) or an E-22 (child of EB-2 holder), to accompany or follow-to-join you in the United States.
+Your family members can apply for dependent visas, such as an E-21 (spouse of EB-2 holder) or an E-22 (child of EB-2 holder), to accompany or join you in the United States.

 What is EB-2 priority date retrogression?

 EB-2 priority date retrogression refers to how the U.S. government handles an excess of visa applications that exceeds the available supply of visas for that category and country.
 Retrogression occurs when U.S. immigration moves the date when you can receive a green card further into the future, increasing the wait time.
-It's important to take action quickly once you're able to, as your priority date can be moved even after it become current.
+It's important to take action quickly once you're able to, as your priority date can be moved even after it becomes current.

 the person discusses the solution

-Contact Your EB2 Visa Lawyers Today!
+Contact Our EB-2 Visa Lawyers Today

-If you'd like to learn more about the EB-2 visa and if you qualify to self-petition for an NIW, a Simvisa EB-2 NIW lawyer can help.
+If you'd like to learn more about the EB-2 visa and if you qualify to self-petition for an NIW, a SimVisa EB-2 NIW lawyer can help.
 Contact the Simvisa office today.